jebusfx/wavprocessing/README.md

 # wavprocessing

-The following operations can be donde to wav files:
+The following operations can be donde to 16 bit wav files:

 1. Amplify
 2. Diminish
 3. Cut from right or left
 4. Convolute 2 wav files
 5. Interpolate
-6. Calculate FFT of the wav file
+6. Calculate FFT of a wav file